 An Ecosystem In a Box

-DJI doubles down on vertical integration instead of open and flexible support.
-The Dock is custom-made for the M30 Series, ensuring tight coordination, from landing to payload control.
+DJI doubles down on vertical integration.
+Each dock is custom-built for its paired drone, ensuring tight coordination from landing to payload control.

 Connectivity and Communications

-- Optional 4G LTE via external USB dongle for cellular backup.
+- Optional 4G LTE via external cellular dongle

-- Full integration with DJI FlightHub 2 and extensible via DJI Cloud API for third-party software.
+- Full integration with DJI FlightHub 2 and Cloud API for third-party platforms

 Use Cases

-- Oil and gas operations have used it for automated leak detection, fault identification, and damage monitoring.
+- Oil and gas for automated leak detection and damage monitoring

-- US Pearland PD used it for routine patrols and incident response.
+- Public safety for routine patrols and incident response

 Conclusion